- Total Miles: 4.66

 Directions and Parking

-The walk to Sunset Ridge is a bit steep.
 The sun was shining bright above my head, and it felt very warm.
 I could tell this part is unpleasant during the sizzling summer months.
 Be sure to wear sunscreen and a hat!

 Walking along the Sunset Ridge trail is nice since it was mostly shaded.
 I could hear Millard Falls flowing and people’s voices echoing throughout the canyon.